d-w-moore/zipit/README.md

 This repo contains two scripts useful for gzipping and checking large files as quickly as possible leveraging the parallelism of your machine.

-They require only that python be installed, and they depend only on the modules included as part of the Python standard library.
-(Naturally this includes the zlib and gzip libraries - which may not be part of a default OS install for minimal or containerized distributions).
+They require only that python be installed, and they depend only on modules included in the Python Standard Library -- particularly, of course, gzip.

 ## zipit.py